o3de/o3de.org/content/docs/user-guide/programming/gems/creating.md

 Gem code can be contained in any directory that is picked up by the `CMakeLists.txt` file of the Gem, although, by convention, Gems with only one source module use `Code` for the directory name.

 A Gem that contains code is known as a *Code Gem*.
-For more information on developing Code Gems, refer to [Programmer's Guide to Gem Development](/docs/user-guide/programming/gems/).
+For more information on developing Code Gems, refer to [Code Gem Specifications](/docs/user-guide/programming/gems/code-gems).

 ## Manifest file